ReneBoedker/algobra/README.md

 ```
 Note that this top-level package does not provide any functionality in itself.
 It simply contains documentation for the package as a whole.

+## Example usage
+For examples on how to use the package, please refer to the [documentation](https://godoc.org/github.com/ReneBoedker/algobra).

 ## References
 * Gathen, Joachim von zur &amp; Gerhard, Jürgen: _Modern Computer Algebra_, 3rd edition.
 Cambridge University Press.
 ISBN 978-1-107-03903-2.
 * Lübeck, Frank: [_Conway polynomials for finite fields_](http://www.math.rwth-aachen.de/~Frank.Luebeck/data/ConwayPol/index.html?LANG=en)